 There he stood, aerosol can in hand, spraying his driveway weeds.

-They had to go, right?
-So that can was the way to do it.
+So the weeds had to go, right?
+And that can was the way to do it.

 I slowed down when I saw him, and with each spray I could feel myself getting more and more frustrated.